 Jewish involvement in revolutionary movements is rife with contradictions.
-On the one hand, it was a natural progression of patterns of political participation, based on the ideological affinities shared between Socialist movements and Marxist revolutionary politics.
-On the other hand, involvement in revolutionary politics would also upset the status quo of Jewish communities due to the extreme nature of revolutionary practices (e.g. guerrilla warfare), revolutionary groups’ alignment with Palestine, and the assimilation into non-Jewish culture that revolutionary involvement often entailed.
+On the one hand, it was a natural progression of patterns of political participation, based on the ideological affinities shared between socialist movements and Marxist revolutionary politics.
+On the other hand, involvement in revolutionary politics would also upset the status quo of Jewish communities because of the extreme nature of revolutionary practices (e.g., guerrilla warfare), revolutionary groups’ alignment with Palestine, and the assimilation into non-Jewish culture that revolutionary involvement often entailed.
 These contradictions between Jewish self-identification and revolutionary activity continue to confound cultural understandings of the points of contact between identities and political affinities.
 In this way, Revolutionary Visions contributes to timely debates within cultural studies surrounding identities and politics.

 1. A Place in the Economy of Being: Revolutionary Visions

 2. Saintly Politics: Christianity, Revolution, and Jews

 3. Here We Are to Build a Nation: Jewish Immigrants to Early-Twentieth-Century Latin America

 4. Poner el cuerpo femenino judío: Jewish Women and Revolutionary Movements

 5. Lost Embraces: Jewish Parent-Child Relationships and 1970s Politics

 6. What Sort of Affinity?
 Conclusions and Areas for Future Study